 Applications are invited from scholars involved in promising sociological research on women in religion or on the intersection between religion and gender or religion and sexualities.
-For the 2013 competition, a total of $24,000 is available to be awarded.
+Typically, a total of $24,000 is available to be awarded annually, and this amount is usually distributed among several of the leading applications in the year’s competition.
 Dissertation research qualifies for funding, as does postdoctoral research by junior and senior scholars.

 Although these grants are open to scholars who are pursuing or currently have a Ph.D. in a range of disciplines, the proposed research must be sociological in nature.
 Applicants must also be members of the Association for the Sociology of Religion at the time of application.

-All submissions, including the proposal, budget, c.v., and statement of qualifications, must be submitted electronically to Helen A. Berger, Chair of the 2013 Fichter Grant Committee, at email@example.com by May 1, 2013.
+All submissions, including the proposal, budget, c.v., and statement of qualifications, must be submitted electronically to the Chair of the Fichter Grant Committee by May 1, 2014.
 Proposals and accompanying documents must be in English.
-Awards will be announced by June 1, 2013.
-Grant winners will be notified via email with hard copy to follow.
+Awards will be announced by June 1, 2014.
+Grant winners will be notified via email.